rtk-incubator/rtk-query/docs/api/createApi.md

 ### `serializeQueryArgs`

-Accepts a custom function if you'd like to change the serialization behavior for any reason.
-By default, we do this:
+Accepts a custom function if you have a need to change the serialization behavior for any reason.
+Defaults to:

 ```ts no-compile
 function defaultSerializeQueryArgs(args: any, endpoint: string) {